ccaudek/snakemake_playground/README.md

 ## Integrated Package Management

 The `Conda package manager` is used to obtain and deploy the defined software packages in the specified versions.
-Packages will be installed into your working directory, without requiring any admin/root privileges.
+Packages will be installed into your working directory.
 Given that conda is available on your system, to use the Conda integration, add the `--use-conda` flag to your workflow execution command, e.g. `snakemake --cores 8 --use-conda`.

+TODO: A better explanation is provided [here](https://github.com/kdm9/2020_snakemake-workshop).

 ## Best practices